#AI Infrastructure Example: COVID-19 In-Hospital Deterioration

 These data are then passed securely to the model, which runs on the Azure instance.
 The model developer can then include various code and outside data to produce model outputs and related metadata (like explainability scores).
 This information is passed back to Chronicles and ends up in a particular part of the database designed to store predictive model results.2

 When the data is back in Chronicles, it can be served to users in several ways.
-For example, the information could be used to trigger best practice alerts, or it could be used to rank and order a patient list in terms of increasing risk.
+For example, the information could trigger best practice alerts or rank and order a patient list according to risk.
 Building alerts and patient lists using the predictions is easy because we are working directly with Epic’s tools.
 Throughout the integration process, developers should liaise with health system analysts who are experts in configuring Epic’s systems.
-These analysts work with data directly into Chronicles and then can work with their colleagues to set up the best practice alert or column display.
+These analysts work with data directly in Chronicles and can then collaborate with their colleagues to set up the best practice alert or column display.

 The entire flow of data from Chronicles to ECCP and back to Chronicles is tightly integrated and controlled, which yields good safety and reliability.